Prompt Asks for Too Many Tasks at Once

 You batched because writing 5 prompts felt wasteful.
 The result is one prompt that does 5 things poorly instead of 5 prompts that each do one thing well.

-How to spot it: prompt has 3+ numbered tasks.
+How to spot it: the prompt has 3+ numbered tasks.

-The model’s output budget is finite.
-5 tasks in one output means each gets 1/5 of the budget, even if some need 1/2 to be done well.
+The model’s output is finite.
+Five tasks in one response means each effectively competes for a slice of the same token budget, even though some need a large share to be done well.
+Later tasks get truncated or skipped because the model has “spent” its output before reaching them.

-How to spot it: later tasks are truncated or skipped.
+How to spot it: later tasks are shorter, truncated, or missing.

-After answering task 1 in formal voice, task 2 inherits that voice even if it would be better in a different register.
-The model is path-dependent within a single response.
+After answering task 1 in a formal voice, task 2 inherits that voice even when a different register would be better.
+Within a single response the model is path-dependent: the tokens it already produced steer the ones that follow.

-How to spot it: later tasks share register / framing of earlier ones inappropriately.
+How to spot it: later tasks borrow the tone, format, or framing of earlier ones inappropriately.

 4. No per-task success criteria

 You said “do all 5” without saying what success looks like for each.
-The model picks whichever is easiest to satisfy and skips the rest.
+The model satisfies whichever tasks are easiest and quietly drops the rest.

-How to spot it: prompt has 1 success criterion shared across all tasks.
+How to spot it: the prompt has one success criterion shared across all tasks.

 5. Tasks have hidden dependencies

 Task 3 depends on task 2’s output.
-The model handles them in order but task 2’s output is suboptimal so task 3 cascades errors.
+The model handles them in order, but task 2’s answer is suboptimal, so task 3 cascades the error.

-How to spot it: failure of one task corrupts the next.
+How to spot it: the failure of one task corrupts the next.

 Before you change anything